-The primary focus of Myositis Support and Understanding is rare muscle diseases which are referred to as “Idiopathic Inflammatory Myopathies” or “Acquired Myopathies,” meaning muscle diseases which are typically not inherited and are caused by the immune system attacking muscles, connective tissue, blood vessels, lungs, skin, and/or other organs of the body.
+The primary focus of Myositis Support and Understanding is the heterogeneous group of rare autoimmune muscle diseases called the idiopathic inflammatory myopathies (IIM) or acquired myopathies, meaning muscle diseases which are typically not inherited and are caused by the immune system attacking our own muscles, connective tissue, blood vessels, lungs, skin, and/or other organs of the body.

 Juvenile Myositis (JM)